Derek Chauvin found guilty of all three charges for killing George Floyd - KTVZ

 Tensions have been high throughout the Twin Cities region, and authorities ramped up security in anticipation of a verdict.
 The Hennepin County Government Center has been surrounded by fencing and barricades since jury selection began in March.
 More than 3,000 Minnesota National Guard members have also been activated in the Twin Cities, while businesses in Minneapolis have boarded up windows.

-In a statement, attorney Ben Crump and the Floyd family praised the verdicts.

-“Painfully earned justice has arrived for George Floyd’s family and the community here in Minneapolis, but today’s verdict goes far beyond this city and has significant implications for the country and even the world,” Crump said in a statement.
-“Justice for Black America is justice for all of America.
-This case is a turning point in American history for accountability of law enforcement and sends a clear message we hope is heard clearly in every city and every state.”
+For Philonise Floyd, who testified about his brother at the trial, the verdict was personal.

+“I feel relieved today that I finally have the opportunity for, hopefully, getting some sleep,” he said.
+“A lot of days that I prayed and I hoped and I was speaking everything into existence.
+I said I have faith that he will be convicted.”

-President Joe Biden on Tuesday said he was praying for the “right” verdict in the case, noting that the evidence was “overwhelming.”
-After the verdict, he and Vice President Kamala Harris spoke on the phone with the Floyd family and their attorneys, according to video posted by Crump.
+After the verdict, President Joe Biden and Vice President Kamala Harris spoke on the phone with the Floyd family and their attorneys, according to video posted by Crump.

 “Nothing is going to make it all better,” Biden told them, but “at least now there’s some justice.”

+The President said that in order for their to be real change, lawmakers must help ensure a tragedy like this cannot happen and that people of color no longer fear being stopped by police.

+He said he told the Floyd family “we’re going to continue to fight for the passage of George Floyd Justice in Policing Act so I can sign it into law as quickly as possible.
+There is more to do.
+Finally it is the work we do every day to change hearts and minds as well as laws and policies.
+That’s the work we have to do.”

-Minnesota Attorney General Keith Ellison, whose office prosecuted the case, cautioned that the verdict was not the end of the road.
+Minnesota Attorney General Keith Ellison, whose office prosecuted the case, cautioned that the verdicts were not the end of the road.

 “I would not call today’s verdict justice, however, because justice implies true restoration.
 But it is accountability, which is the first step toward justice,” he said.